material-motion/material-motion/CONTRIBUTING.md

   1. Are there existing uses of your proposed term in the software industry?
 If so, please provide links to references.
 1. [Propose the change as a discussion](https://www.gitbook.com/book/featherless/material-motion-starmap/discussions).

-If no consensus is able to be reached then the pull request will be closed and the terminology will not be changed.
+If no consensus is able to be reached then the discussion will be closed and the terminology will not be changed.

 # Updating the list of implementations